revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 open("myfile.txt","W+")
 ```
 - If `myfile.txt` exists, it will open that file.
 If not there, it will create a file and open that created file.
-- To add content in  the created file, you should open the file in **write mode**.
-- There are 2 arguments are passed to the `open()` builtin function - the name of the file and mode the file (w+).
-	Here,
-	- `w–` produce the file in write mode
-	- `+–` create a file if it’s not present within the current directory.

 **Note**: File will be created within the current directory (the directory wherever your Python code is running).

 </details>